Probiotics for Cold and Flu Prevention

 Most of these bacteria are difficult to find in supplement products in the United States with the exception of Lactobacillus rhamnosus GG.

-Unfortunately, another complicating factor with probiotics is the fillers used are often of some concern.
+Unfortunately, another complicating factor with probiotics are fillers commonly used in some preparations.
 Maltodextrin may actually damage normal gastrointestinal flora (Nickerson 2015) and titanium dioxide appears to be inflammatory (Talamini 2019).
 I typically recommend finding probiotics that do not contain these ingredients.

 Probiotics are generally safe, although some people experience gastrointestinal side effects.
 If a probiotic is causing significant discomfort I typically recommend to stop taking it.
 In rare situations, mostly when people have cancer or severe liver disease, probiotics can occasionally cause infections (Goldstein 2015).
 It’s worth being cautious with probiotics in patients with severe health problems.